 Many people who live in regional towns outside of London look upon London's transports with envy, wishing that similar investments could be made in their home areas as well.
 For lower capacity routes trolleybuses (which share the same clean air attributes) would also provide a discernable 'step change' improvement on diesel buses.
 The core issue here is that the Treasury wants people driving cars so that it can receive high levels of income from the taxes imposed on motoring fuels.

-At present (autumn 2015) DLR trains have either red or black ends; eventually they will all be black.
+When this page was created (autumn 2015) DLR trains had either red or black ends; however they are all now black.

 Map modified by me, original source & license:

 Ed g2s / Dtcdthingy / Wikipedia encyclopædia CC BY-SA 3.0 http://commons.wikimedia.org/wiki/File:Docklands_Light_Railway.svg